leontoddjohnson/prenorns/docs/ide_setup.md

 1. *In the norns*, navigate to the script you're working on, and activate it.

-2. Open Matron in the terminal (if you haven't already) using the instructions above, and run `norns.script.load(norns.state.script)`.
-That should basically "rerun" the script that's already loaded.
+2. Open Matron in the SSH norns terminal (if you haven't already) using the instructions above, and run `norns.script.load(norns.state.script)`.
+That should basically "rerun" the script that's already loaded. *Note: After you do this for the first time, you probably won't need to do it again!*

 3. Now, to automate the process of rerunning your script each time you make an update (and want to see the results), add the following code to the bottom of your script, and then each time you want to rerun the script, run `rerun()` in Matron.